-The following situations provides an exemption from paying the NRST for a property purchase:
+The following situations provide an exemption from paying the NRST for property purchase:

-- Spouse: If you are a spouse of a Canadian citizen, permanent resident of Canada, nominee or protected person, you may qualify for an exemption.
-A spouse is defined for the purposes of the Land Transfer Tax Act are either of two persons who are married to each other, or who are not married to each other and who have cohabited,
+- Spouse: If you are a spouse of a Canadian citizen, permanent resident of Canada, nominee, or protected person, you may qualify for an exemption.
+A spouse is defined for the purposes of the Land Transfer Tax Act is either of two persons who are married to each other, or who are not married to each other and who have cohabited,

 - continuously for a period of not less than three years, or